-Once you have decided the course and university where do you want to study in Switzerland, you will need to see the requirements to join the course.
-Usually, the website of the particular Universities in Switzerland will have all the relevant information to that course.
-Do a proper research and make sure you do not miss any requirement as that may lead to a rejection.
+Once you have decided on the course and university where do you want to study in Switzerland, you will need to see the requirements to join the course.
+Usually, the website of the particular Universities in Switzerland will have all the relevant information for that course.
+Do proper research and make sure you do not miss any requirements as that may lead to rejection.
 Be thorough with the admission guidelines for the specific courses.

 Read here: Eligibility Criteria to Study in Switzerland

 4. Application Deadlines and Intakes for Universities in Switzerland:

 There are two main Intakes in Universities in Switzerland.
 Fall intake and Spring intake.
 The Fall intake starts in September and the Spring intake for Switzerland starts in February.
 Non-EU students will require to apply for a student permit to study in Switzerland, so they should be well aware of the deadlines given below.
 However, each University follows its own cycle, and the official websites of respective universities are the most reliable source when it comes to application deadlines to Study in Switzerland.

 General Deadlines to Apply at Universities in Switzerland: